Calls to Your Cell Phone Require Consent

 The Telephone Consumer Protection Act (TCPA) requires callers that use automated dialing equipment to get consent before calling a consumer’s cell phone.
 If you list your cell phone number on a loan or credit card application, this implies that you are giving consent for the bank or lender to contact you on this number.

-Even if you listed your cell phone number on a credit or loan application, you always have the right to revoke consent to contact you to stop unwanted calls.
+Even if you listed your cell phone number on a credit or loan application, you always have the right to revoke consent from a lender, telemarketer or debt collector to stop unwanted robocalls to your cellphone.

 Seek Legal Help